MicrosoftDocs/entra-docs/docs/identity/monitoring-health/recommendation-insider-risk-condition.md

 ms.service: entra-id
 ms.topic: how-to
 ms.subservice: monitoring-health
-ms.date: 06/13/2024
+ms.date: 07/12/2024
 ms.author: sarahlipsey
 ms.reviewer: poulomib

 # Customer intent: As an IT admin, I need to make sure that high risk users are blocked from certain activities.
 ---

-# Microsoft Entra recommendation: Enable Microsoft Purview Adaptive Protection and the Insider Risk condition in Conditional Access (preview)
+# Microsoft Entra recommendation: Enable Microsoft Purview Adaptive Protection and the Insider Risk condition in Conditional Access

 [Microsoft Entra recommendations](overview-recommendations.md) is a feature that provides you with personalized insights and actionable guidance to align your tenant with recommended best practices.